 A relationship is established between two or more variables with the help of statistical methods or computational methods.
 The outcome of quantitative research is in the form of numerical data, but it can be collected through questionnaires and interviews.

 Quantitative research can also be referred to as empirical research.
 Data collected through quantitative research is represented in the form of graphs and tables to analyze it.

-Data collected through quantitative research can be used in decision making.
-Statistics are used to drive results, establish relationships between variables, describing patterns, and connections from the data collected.
-The statistic used can be either inferential and descriptive.
+Data collected through quantitative researches can be used in decision making.
+Statistics are used to drive results, establish relationships between variables, and describe patterns, and connections from the data collected.
+The statistics used can be either inferential or descriptive.

-Inferential statistics used help in identifying the differences between the two groups of data, whereas, descriptive data is used to summarize the data collected through the quantitative methods.
+Inferential statistics is used to help in identifying the differences between the two groups of data, whereas, descriptive data is used to summarize the data collected through the quantitative methods.

 There are fewer chances of ambiguity in the quantitative research method, as the data is in the form of numerical values.
 Quantitative research takes less time to conduct as the data can be based on a specific sample.